erostefano/patterns/README.md

 * Downcasting: Down the inheritance tree

 ## Interface
 An interface defines methods which a class must implement.
-Later those implementations can be passed back to the interface for better abstraction.
+Those implementations can be passed back to the interface for better abstraction.

 ## Delegation
-Adding some functionality from another class.
+The delegation adds some functionality from another class.

 * From the inside: by instantiation of class
 * From the outside: over the constructor or a method param